Hayling Island Lifeboat Station

-The Hayling Island station currently operates a Inshore lifeboat, Derrick Battle (B-829), on station since 2009, and a smaller Inshore lifeboat, Jacob (D-779), on station since 2015.
+The Hayling Island station currently operates a Inshore lifeboat, Clark (B-964), on station since 2025, and a smaller Inshore lifeboat, The John Dodd (D-913), on station since 2026.

 History

 1865–1924: original station

 In a full gale on 17 October 1862, the sloop Cygnet of Portsmouth ran aground on Woolsiner Sandbank.
 3 fishermen in their smack Ferret attempted a rescue, but couldn't get close.
 Dropping anchor, and launching their small 13 ft rowing boat, they managed to rescue the three crewmen aboard the Cygnet.
 For their efforts, William Goldring, James Spraggs and David Farmer were each awarded the RNLI Silver Medal.

 On 14 January 1865, Major Francis W. Festing of the Royal Marine Artillery, led a team of 10 fisherman men aboard a Fort Cumberland Cutter, and rescued 3 survivors from the schooner Ocean, on passage from Charlestown, Cornwall to Sunderland.
 Major Festing was also awarded the RNLI Silver Medal.

 As a result of these rescues, Mr. Charles Hardy, vicar of Hayling, wrote to both the Hampshire Telegraph, where his letter was published, and to the RNLI, requesting a lifeboat station be established at Hayling Island, which was agreed.
 Mr William Leaf, of Leaf and Co.
 London, a wealthy Silk trader and philanthropist, donated £500 towards the setting up of the station.
 A 32-foot self-righting 'pulling and sailing' (P&S) lifeboat, one with oars and sails, was ordered from Forrestt of Limehouse, along with a new carriage, constructed by J. Robinson of Kentish Town and costing £86-8s-8d.

 The 1865 boathouse is now unrecognisable, incorporated into a structure now used as a public house and restaurant.

 A tender of £259-10s-0d from Mr. H. R. Trigg was accepted, for the construction of a boathouse at the western end of Hayling south-shore.
 The lifeboat was ready in September 1865, and after trials on the Regent's Canal, the boat was transported to Havant free of charge by the London and South Western Railway.
 The station was officially opened on 13 September 1865, with the boat being named Olive Leaf, and then blessed by Ashurst Gilbert, the Bishop of Chichester.
 William Golding, the same recipient of the RNLI silver medal in 1862, was appointed Coxswain.

 On 1 February 1869, the Olive Leaf was launched to the aid of the barque Lady Westmorland, on passage from South Shields to Cartagena, Spain, when she was driven ashore at Hayling Island.
 The lifeboat arrived as the crew were about to abandon ship, but with the assistance of the lifeboat men, the vessel was refloated, and taken to harbour at St Helens, Isle of Wight, thus saving all 18 men and the boat.

 In 1888, Hayling received the RNLB Charlie and Adrian (ON 146}, a 34-foot self-righting lifeboat, which remained on station until 1914.
 In her 26 years of service, she would be launched 20 times, and save 9 lives.